chriskonnertz/translation-factory/README.md

 ## Use with External Translators

-If you want to use Translatio Factory to let externs translate your texts, this is the recommended way:
+If you want to use Translatio Factory to let externals translators translate your texts, this is the recommended way:

 1. Setup a new server with your application.
-The server hould be reachable from the outside.
+The server has to be reachable from the outside.
-2. Make sure Translatio Factory can write into the output directories.
+2. Make sure Translation Factory can write into the output directories.
-3. Let the externs create there user accounts
+3. Let the externs create their user accounts (`http://<your-domain>/home`)
 4. Happy translating!